CMPSC-304-Robotic-Agents-Spring-2024/final_project/README.md

 2. Your project must be developed for a specific application using a robotic system.
 You need to research the problem you select to get an idea of what has been already done.
 You must include references to existing work in your final report and justify why using your particular system is appropriate.
 3. Your project must have an implementation component but it can be either more focused on software (code) or engineering (building) or an equal balance between the two.
 You may write your code from scratch or reuse and extend some existing code.
 Obviously, anything you use that is not yours must be documented (in the source code and in the report).
 4. Your project must be extensive enough to qualify as a project (think of an extension for one of the lab projects), but not too extensive so that you can not finish it by the deadline.
 5. You must use GitHub branches and follow Pull Request process, even if working individually.
 A new branch must be created for each "feature" of your project.
 It is up to you how you define "feature".
-For those working in a team, team members can approve each others' PRs.
+For those working in a team, team members can approve each others' PRs (except for the proposal PR, which will be approved by the instructor).
 For those working individually, your PRs must be approved by a TL or an instructor or a classmate from another team.
 Each class member needs to submit at least one PR.

 ## Project Ideas